jbrightuniverse/Manual-Grading-Autocompiler/README.md

 ![pl](readme_images/pl_new.png)

 Simply upload the CSV and hit `Upload`.
 The grades and feedback will then be automatically applied.

+## DEBUGGING: Empty text files/assignment folders

+If the program produces completely empty folder structures, this may be because PrairieLearn changed the naming format of the folders in the manual grading folder.
+Inside the `.py` file is a line containing counters for the expected number of underscores under each grading mode; adjust these based on the number of underscores you see in the foldernames.

 ## DEBUGGING: Broken Zips